 Our members are available to supervise postgraduate students and we aim to encourage student research into related topics.

-The group holds regular events to highlight gender and diversity research at AUT and internationally.
+Our events highlight gender and diversity research at AUT and internationally.

 Dr Barbara Myers was interviewed by Radio New Zealand, Nine to Noon programme about her research on older women in their 50s and 60s, who've opted to take a career break and travel or work overseas, and the experience they've had upon returning home.